 - literature reports

-If your circumstances will severely affect your performance for the next 3–4 weeks, you can also withdraw from the unit before the census date.
+If your circumstances will severely affect your performance for the next 3–4 weeks, you should consider withdrawing from the unit before the census date.
 Seek advice from your Course and Unit Advisor to discuss the implications for your course progression or international student visa.

 If you were unable to submit a special consideration application before the deadline, and there were exceptional circumstances that prevented you from lodging in time, your application may still be approved.